Soaring Computational Intelligence

 Posted on April 10, 2021

-Headed by Professor Kankanhalli, the Dean of School of Computing (SOC), National University of Singapore (NUS), NUS Computing was ranked as No.4 globally in the 2021 QS World University Rankings by Subject, congratulations!
+Headed by Professor Kankanhalli, the Dean of School of Computing (SOC), National University of Singapore (NUS), NUS Computing was ranked as No.4 globally in the 2021 QS World University Rankings by Subject, CeRVers would like to hail this marvellous achievement, congratulations!

 Professor Kankanhalli is a long-standing CeRV collaborator since the birth date of this research centre, he has offered prodigious and stupendous support to date in knowledge transfer for this centre and stopped by Auckland multiple times in the past decade.
 Recently, Professor Kankanhalli secured $50M (SGD) fund for his school in high-growth areas like artificial intelligence and data science, congratulations again!

 CeRV Offers Newly-Designed Online Courses for PG Students

 With great exertion, CeRVers have been engaged to forge the updated version of online courses at level eight for the PG students both from domestic and overseas.
 The distinctive courses being facilitated with modern software tools and platforms showcase the characteristics of pedagogy and curriculum in the epidemic time raged globally, which feature the subjects such as deep learning and machine learning, natural language processing, data mining, and neuroinformatics, etc. A briefing video has been filmed for surging number of students elaborately.
 The CeRV research centre ushers in the highly-demanded distance teaching and learning for the imminent semester which will be commenced on 1 March 2021.

 Posted on February 17, 2021